Editor’s note: This story was previously published in March, 2019. It has since been updated and republished.

 Until ICPT announced its drug had passed the trials.
 That leaves NASH treatment in the hands of ICPT for now.

 Bear in mind, this is a biotech that is very focused.
-Right now, things are going well and the stock is up 71% for the year.
-Its up only 20% year to date, since it has been more volatile on this NASH news.
+Right now, things are back to being tough, though.
+The stock is up just 12% for the year and actually down 13% year to date, since it has been more volatile on this NASH news.

 Restoration Hardware (RH)